sealingtech/kubernetes_training/docs/Docker.md

 # Building Your Work Environment
 ## Install Docker
 Note: The commands in the guide will be Debian based (Ubuntu).
-However, docker is not limited to just this distribution and can be downloaded on most other distributions, as well as MAC OS, and Windows 10 platform.
+However, Docker is not limited to just this distribution and can be downloaded on most other distributions, as well as MAC OS, and Windows 10 platform.

 1. First we will update our package list and install docker community edition.
 ```